adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Yes, it's important that you use the right element for the job!
 It goes without saying that you should use a `<table>` for tabular data, an `<a>` for a link and a `<p>` for a paragraph&mdash;however *MaintainableCSS* doesn't concern itself with this particular aspect of semantics.

 What *MaintainableCSS* *does* care about is the class names (and IDs) we place in our HTML, in order to provide *additional* meaning.
 Ultimately these are hooks for CSS (and Javascript) to enhance as appropriate.

-## The one rule you must abide by

-If you had to take just one thing away from this guide it's this:

-**You must name an element based on what it *is*&mdash;not what it *looks* like or how it *behaves*.**

-To achieve this, just ask yourself *what am I looking at?* Don't try and describe how it looks or what it behaves like.

 ## How I used to write HTML